Want to organize meals without complicated systems? Take a look at a simple method of meal planning for beginners, perfect for the busy mom.

 The second is your shopping list.
-Jot down what you’ll need to buy.
+Jot down what you’ll need to buy, and from where.

 How you make your list is up to you.
 I’ve seen some where people write the ingredients based on where the items are located in the grocery.
 Some, like me, make lists depending on where they shop.
 For instance, I have one list for the farmers market and another for the grocery.

-Don’t forget to include other items you might need that aren’t ingredients for the recipes: bread, milk, formula, jam, fruits, snacks.
+Include other staples that aren’t ingredients for the recipes: bread, milk, formula, jam, fruits, and snacks are some examples.

 Action step: Write your recipes and their ingredients on a shopping list.